Ujwala89/Getting-and-Cleaning-Data-Assignment/CodeBook.md

-# Getting and cleaning accelerometers data from the Samsung Galaxy S smartphone
+# Code Book: Getting and cleaning accelerometers data from the Samsung Galaxy S smartphone

+##About Feature selection:

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
-Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.
+Similarly, the acceleration signal was then separated into body and gravity acceleration signals using another low pass Butterworth filter with a corner frequency of 0.3 Hz.
+			tBodyAcc-XYZ
+			tGravityAcc-XYZ

 Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals
 			tBodyAccJerk-XYZ
 			tBodyGyroJerk-XYZ

-			Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm ( tBodyAccMag
+Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm
+			tBodyAccMag
 			tGravityAccMag
 			tBodyAccJerkMag